tomascupr/recsys-lite/docs/architecture.md

    - Streaming options include:
      - File-based: `stream-ingest` helper watches a directory for new parquet files
      - Message queue-based: `queue-ingest` consumes events from RabbitMQ or Kafka
  - DuckDB provides efficient querying for model training
+  - CLI ingestion validates schemas and replaces tables atomically for repeatable loads
   - Supports batch, streaming, and incremental ingestion modes

 2. **Training**:
    - Models are trained on the ingested data